SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 Resource - A network data object or service that can be identified by a URL.

-Command mapping - The mapping of [@!RFC5730] EPP commands to RESTful EPP.
+Command Mapping - A mapping of [@!RFC5730] EPP commands to RESTful EPP.